deivid-rodriguez/pry-byebug/README.md

     bundle install

-_Make sure you include the gem globally or inside the development group in you plan to use to debug your tests!_
+_Make sure you include the gem globally or inside the `:development` group if you plan to use it to debug your tests!_

 ## Execution Commands